Five things to know about the Facebook lawsuits

-In a pair of widely expected complaints, the states attorneys general and the FTC laid out their cases against Facebook and recommendations for what should be done next.
+In a pair of widely expected complaints, the states’ attorneys general and the FTC laid out their cases against Facebook and recommendations for what should be done next.

 Here’s what it means for you.